jupyter-book/jupyter-book/docs/advanced/pdf.md

 operating system and setup.
 This section tries to recommend a few best-practices.

-The default is to build your project as a single PDF file, however it is possible to build individual PDF files for each page of the project by enabling the `--individualfiles` option when using the `pdflatex` builder.
+The default is to build your project as a single PDF file, however it is possible to build individual PDF files for each page of the project by enabling the `--individualpages` option when using the `pdflatex` builder.

 ### Installation